Table of Contents

 View on Amazon.com ➜

-A chilly pad is truly a lifesaver when trying to stay cool in the summer heat.
-All you have to do is wet the towel, squeeze out the excess water and then enjoy 30 degree cooler temperatures around your neck, shoulders and face.
-Once you try it you will never go camping without it!
-It lasts for 3 to 4 hours and then all you have to do is wet it again and it’ll continue working it’s magic.
-Plus, it costs next to nothing.
+A cooling towel is truly a heaven-sent when trying to stay comfortable in the summer heat.
+All you have to do is wet the towel, squeeze out the excess water, and then enjoy 30-degree cooler temperatures around your neck, shoulders, and face.
+Once you try it, you won’t want to be without it.
+When you’re ready for more relief, all you have to do is wet it again, and it’ll continue to work its magic.

 Cooling Towel Pink and blue